Moses Austin Bryan

 Moses Austin Bryan (September 25, 1817 – March 16, 1895) was an early settler of Texas.
 Moses served as Secretary for his uncle, Stephen F. Austin.

 Family

-His mother was Emily Austin Perry and his father was James Bryan.
-Born in Herculaneum, Missouri, Moses moved to Texas several months before his mothers.
+His mother was Emily Austin Perry, and his father was James Bryan.
+Born in Herculaneum, Missouri, Moses moved to Texas several months before his mother and stepfather.
 Moses was named for Moses Austin, his grandfather, who had initially obtained permission from Mexico to serve as an empresario to settle Texas.
 His grandmother is Mary Brown Austin.

 His brothers include William Joel Bryan and Guy Morrison Bryan.
 Stephen Samuel Perry is his half brother.

 Residence

 Moses did live at Peach Point Plantation.